Over the past few months I have talked about lies: How we lie to ourselves, how they lie to us, how we believed our own lies. Lying to ourselves

 I feared being on my own: back out in the world of singleton’s.
 In fact that terrified me.
 I feared losing control: which was why I got on my stepper every day sometimes two or three times a day.
 That is why food would turn to cardboard in my mouth: because the thinner I got the more I felt that I had control over something: a dangerous place to be.

-But then Rich came back: and as a result so did my fears: I feared that he would choose her over me.
-When he actually returned home I feared he would go back to her.
-When we went to the house to collect his stuff I feared he would not come back with me.
+But then Danny came back, and as a result so did my fears: I feared that he would choose ‘her’ over me.
+When he actually returned home I feared he would go back to ‘her’.
+When we went to the house he had rented with ‘her’ to collect his stuff I feared he would not come back with me.

 I feared that he was talking to ‘her’ again, laughing at me.

 Then I feared that everyone was talking about the ‘silly bitch who had her husband back.’
 When we went to that pub and Danny played the arsehole with the barmaids I feared losing myself again.
 You can read that here

 I was afraid about what Danny had told the counsellor.
 I was afraid that people pitied me: the poor cow whose husband went off with that old slapper.

 I was afraid that they saw me as weak.
 In fact only this week my sister and I were talking about this blog and my book and she reminded me that I asked her if she thought any less of me for having Danny back.
 I had totally forgotten that.

 But that all made me angry: why should I feel this way because of something that Danny had done?
 I had proved in those days when he was away that I could survive without him, and that meant that I stopped fearing being on my own; so yet again I let that fear go.

 Then it started to change: I started to accept that what we had was gone and I feared that I would not stay.
 As I got stronger and stronger and achieved more and more promotions, got thinner, got more fit, and found myself Read how I found myself here I feared that I was closing the door on Danny and I; at that time I did not even know if I liked what we had in the first place.